-The Group is one of the world's leading infrastructure groups in terms of construction revenue generated outside of each company's home country in 2021 in USD millions (source: ENR's 2022 Top 250 International Contractors | Engineering News-Record) and Forbes' Global 2000), focusing its operations across toll roads, airports, construction, energy infrastructure and mobility.
+The Group is one of the world's leading infrastructure groups in terms of construction revenue generated outside of each company's home country in 2021 in USD millions (source: ENR's 2022 Top 250 International Contractors | Engineering News-Record) and Forbes' Global 2000), focusing its operations across toll roads, airports, construction and energy.

 The Group was founded as a construction group focusing on railway infrastructure and later expanded its business into other activities including, among others, toll roads, airport management and energy infrastructure.
-The Group has been active internationally for over 40 years, and as of 31 December 2022 had approximately 24,191 employees.
+The Group has been active internationally for over 40 years, and as of 31 December 2023 had approximately 24,799 employees.